 Ever hear people talking about investing?
 A lot of times you may have heard of the famous 60/40 stocks and bonds portfolio.
 What’s the difference between stock and bonds though?
-Well that’s what we’re about to settle here once and for all.
-By the time you finish reading this, you’ll know what the difference in and whether you want to invest in either of them.
+Well, that’s what we’re about to settle here once and for all.
+By the time you finish reading this, you’ll know what the difference is and whether you want to invest in either of them.

 First of all, they are two different types of investment vehicles which all you to invest your money in a company with the goal of obtaining profits in the future.
 This can be a short term on long term goal, depending on what you choose as you’ll see.
 That’s really the only similarity, Let’s dive into the differences.

 When you buy bonds, you are basically loaning money in exchange with a receipt that promises to pay back your loan at a predetermined time with a predetermined interest rate.
 You can choose to purchase a bond from a company, corporation and sometimes even the government itself.